-CPQ Is an Organization System
+CPQ is an Organization System

-CPQ and similar process automation systems are too often seen only in the context of their immediate functionality.
-It is tempting to see CPQ as a “sales process” system or perhaps an element within the overall guided selling process.
+CPQ and similar process automation systems are often seen only in the context of their immediate functionality.
+It is tempting to see CPQ as a “sales process” system or an element within the overall guided selling process.

 Configuration is determined by needs flowing from the customer’s pain and specifics related to the customer’s requirements.
 As these needs are identified, specific parts, assemblies and other variables are selected within the configurator to address each individual need.